Back to top

 job.schedule();

-If you want to update the UI from a Job you still need to synchronize yourself with the user interface.
+If you want to update the user interface from a Job, you need to synchronize the corresponding action with the user interface similar to the direct usage of threads.

 2.4.
 Priorities of Jobs

-You can set the Job priority via the job.setPriority() method using the constants defined in the Job class, e.g. Job.SHORT, Job.LONG, Job.BUILD and Job.DECORATE.
+You can set the Job priority via the job.setPriority() method.
+The Job class contains predefined priorities, e.g. Job.SHORT, Job.LONG, Job.BUILD and Job.DECORATE.

-The job scheduler will use these priorities to determine in which order the Jobs are scheduled.
-For example Jobs with the priority Job.SHORT are scheduled before jobs with Job.LONG.
-Jobs with the priority Job.DECORATE are scheduled after all other jobs are finished.
+The Eclipse job scheduler will use these priorities to determine in which order the Jobs are scheduled.
+For example, jobs with the priority Job.SHORT are scheduled before jobs with the Job.LONG priority.
 Check the JavaDoc of the Job class for details.

 2.5.
 Blocking the UI and providing feedback